The 20 Best Familial Periodic Paralysis Doctors in Italy

 Bologna, IT

-Luciano Merlini practices in Bologna, Italy.
+Luciano Merlini practices practicing medicine in Bologna, Italy.
 Mr. Merlini is rated as an Experienced expert by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Collagen VI-Related Myopathy, Benign Autosomal Dominant Myopathy, Becker Muscular Dystrophy, Amyotonia Congenita, and Nerve Decompression.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Collagen VI-Related Myopathy, Benign Autosomal Dominant Myopathy, Becker Muscular Dystrophy, Duchenne Muscular Dystrophy, and Nerve Decompression.

 Experienced in Familial Periodic Paralysis